 We have identified an opportunity and incentive to capitalise expenditure under the accounting framework, to remove it from the general fund.
-This could result in funding expenditure that should properly be defined as revenue, through inappropriate sources such as capital receipts, capital grants, or borrowing.
+This would result in funding expenditure that should properly be defined as revenue, through inappropriate sources such as capital receipts, capital grants, or borrowing.
+The manipulation of capitalising expenditure could occur through management override of controls.